grandseiken/factorio-ultracube/README.md

 **TL;DR: Ultracube is compatible with Factorio 2.0 (only) as of version 0.6.0.
 It is not compatible with Space Age itself or the Quality mod.
 Elevated rails are included if the built-in Elevated rails mod is active.** While the mod will remain playable for those who do not own the expansion, future updates will add more optional content and mechanics based on expansion features.

-Other previously-compatible optional dependencies listed [below](#list-of-compatible-mods) have not yet been tested extensively on 2.0.
-For now, they might or might not work.

 Ultracube 0.5.7 was the last version to work with 1.x Factorio versions.

 # Overview